wierdlygoodcoder/rock-paper-scissors/README.md

   ![Screenshot 2022-04-07 075547](https://user-images.githubusercontent.com/95313496/162141621-d2148d69-23fc-4e13-a67f-84472e8b0dbd.png)

   **Javascript Validator**
-  - no errors was found while doing js hint validator
+  - no errors were found while doing js hint validator
-  - the metrics of this website were as follows
+  - The metrics of this website were as follows:
-    - there are 20 funcions
+    - There are 20 functions
-    - functions with the largest signiture take 2 arguements while the median is 0.
+    - Functions with the largest signature take 2 arguements while the median is 0.
-    - largest function has 6 statements in it while the median is 1
+    - Largest function has 6 statements in it while the median is 1
-    - the most complex function has a cyclomatic value of 26 while the median is 1 .
+    - The most complex function has a cyclomatic value of 26 while the median is 1 .
 ![Screenshot 2022-04-07 080420](https://user-images.githubusercontent.com/95313496/162141535-8c7cfecf-44bc-4b9e-b833-1240739f517b.png)

- **lighthouse**
+ **Lighthouse**
-- i have run light house on the website
+- I have run lighthouse on the website

- ### unfixed bugs
+ ### Unfixed bugs
-  no unfixed bugs
+  No unfixed bugs

  ## Deployment

- - the site is deployed using git hubs pages. the steps to do this are -in the git hub repsoitry navigate to the settings tab
+ - The site is deployed using git hubs pages. the steps to do this are
+  - In the git hub repository navigate to the settings tab
-  -  then click the pages,
+  - Then click the pages,
-  -  click the dropdown menu slect the master branch
+  -  Click the dropdown menu select the master branch
-  - once the master branch has been selected click the save
+  -  Once the master branch has been selected click the save

- the live link can be found here - [rock paper scissors lizard spock] (https://wierdlygoodcoder.github.io/rock-paper-scissors/)
+ The live link can be found here - [rock paper scissors lizard spock](https://wierdlygoodcoder.github.io/rock-paper-scissors/)

  ## Credits

 **Content**

-- I have taken elements from  [here] (https://youtu.be/jaVNP3nIAv0) to help with the javascript.
+- I have taken elements from  [here](https://youtu.be/jaVNP3nIAv0) to help with the javascript.

 **Media**
 - I have taken elements from this website for the rock paper scissors
-- i also used font awesome to use as a help button.
+- I also used font awesome to use as a help button.